 Mario Novo, LiftersClinic.com

-Usually when a client begins to swing the Mace, they have no concept of rooting themselves to create tension throughout the body to propel the Mace.
-Once they learn and figure it out, this concept allows them to leverage and dig in to the ground to get strong.
-However, prior to this process, clear imbalances and dysfunctions are displayed from left to right side.
+Usually, when a client begins to swing the Mace, they have no concept of rooting themselves to create tension throughout the body to propel the Mace.
+Once they learn and figure it out, this concept allows them to leverage and dig into the ground to get strong.
+However, before this process, clear imbalances and dysfunctions are displayed from left to right side.
 These imbalances could be due to many reasons, some being previous injury and development.
-The Mace swings clean up an Athletes imbalance quickly when they learn the concept of rooting, leverage and breathing.
+The Mace swings clean up an athlete imbalance quickly when they learn the concept of rooting, leverage, and breathing.

 Put the Ribs over the Pelvis and the Pillar becomes more Reactive and Reflexive. @kmguettler crushing her 360 Mace Swings while learning to Root herself and Create Tension.
 Couple all of this with Good Breathing Mechanics to become more Resilient and Optimize Performance. #Mace #MaceSwings #Onnit #OnnitAcademy #CreateTension #RootYourself #Breathe #RibCage #Pelvis #Equestrian #EquestrianRider #EquestrianAthlete #ClinicalAthlete @clinicalathlete @rider_fitness_website @sidelines_magazine @ashholzer @coachjohnwolf @onnitacademy @onnit @mavispence @steelmaceexercises @primalfit_griff @chweingroff @drseanstripling @thespacetrainer @coachdonstanley @mitchsadowsky @practicalhorseman @jessicaspringsteen @georginabloomberg